 Full-Time and Morning and Evening MBA

 Students who have written a Rotman final exam within the last eight weeks, and who believe that there was a grading error, may request a viewing of their exam with the instructor.
-Note that all exam reviews will take place virtually until normal University operations resume.
 Requests must be made directly with the instructor.

 Students must provide a clear rationale for the suspected error.
 Requests that simply say “I believe my answer is correct” or “I believe my answer deserves more points” (or anything along these lines) without a clear explanation of why your answer matches the grading scheme outlined in the solution guide will not be reviewed.

 Note: The instructor will regrade the entire examination which may result in an upward or downward adjustment of the grade, or no change at all.